charliewilliams/Larkhall-site/content/about/_index.md

 See technology, visual art and music collide in this moving, cinematic performance of the future.

-"A new exciting voice on the contemporary scene" —Hannah MacInnes, Times Radio
+>"A new exciting voice on the contemporary scene"
+<br>—Hannah MacInnes, Times Radio

-“Absolutely lovely”
+>“Absolutely lovely”
-—Scala Radio
+<br>—Scala Radio

-“Innovative”
+>“Innovative”
-—Southern Daily Echo
+<br>—Southern Daily Echo

-"Vividly beautiful"
+>"Vividly beautiful"
-—Hämeenkyrön Sanomat
+<br>—Hämeenkyrön Sanomat

 Audience reviews:

-“⭐️⭐️⭐️⭐️⭐️.
+{{< blockquote text="“⭐️⭐️⭐️⭐️⭐️.
 You won’t be disappointed if you take time out of frantic festival schedule to go to see Larkhall.
 Visually stunning.
-Musically sublime.”
-Ceri Morgan
+Musically sublime.”" cite="Ceri Morgan" >}}

 “Larkhall's Say You're With Me at Summerhall is an elegant chamber set of (mostly) piano music with enchanting, live-generated visuals from a computer onstage next to the performer.
 The graphics for each song look quite different, but are all intimately connected to the music.”
 Asa Wember